lt-www/www-ltr/data/md/albums/everything-sings-tonight.md

 ## CREDITS

 All songs written by Lucie Thorne
+Produced by Lucie Thorne & Hamish Stuart

 Performed by Lucie Thorne & Hamish Stuart, plus special guests Chris Abrahams, Bo Ramsey, Dave Symes, Greg Brown, Tim Thorne, Chris Parkinson & Pieta Brown

 Recorded by Rainer Robben at AudioCue Studio, Berlin, Germany
 Assisting engineer Julian Kretschel
 Additional recording by John Svec at Earth Tone Studio, Iowa City, USA
-*...and also in Maslin Beach, Bronte, Deloraine, and a tour bus in Illinois...*
+*and also in Maslin Beach, Bronte, Deloraine, and a tour bus across Manitoba and Illinois*

 Mixed by Shane Fahey at Reaktor, Sydney, Australia
+Mastered by Darren Ziesing at Polybonk, Kairong, Australia

 Cover painting by Yodhi Bergman.
-Design by Heike Qualitz
+Design and Photography by Heike Qualitz

 &copy; Lucie Thorne 2015, *Little Secret Records*
 Distributed in Australia by Vitamin Records